storageos/storageos.github.io/_docs/install/iso.md

 4. Select the number of nodes you wish to setup in the cluster.

    >**Note**: Do not be tempted to 'over provision' the number of nodes!
 The cluster will not start until the number of nodes you specify are running.
-It is possible add nodes later if desired.
+It is possible to add nodes later if desired.

    >**Note**: Only odd numbers of nodes are shown - this is to allow Consul to properly protect against 'split brain' if the network should become partitioned.